SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 ### Notification acknowledgement

-The first header line in each notification consists of an opaque, encoded binary identifier that must be returned as is in a reply to the notification 2.0 service in a message acknowledgement.
+The first header line in each notification consists of an opaque, encoded binary identifier that must be returned as is in a reply to the Notification 2.0 service in a message acknowledgement.

 See the *hello-world-notification-microservice* example in the [cumulocity-examples repository](https://github.com/SoftwareAG/cumulocity-examples/tree/develop/hello-world-notification-microservice) on how to do this.
-It consists of sending the identifier back to the service in a self-contained WebSocket message text message, i.e. send back the first header without the training `\n` to the server.
+It consists of sending the identifier back to the service in a self-contained WebSocket text message, i.e. send back the first header without the training `\n` to the server.

 ### Dealing with notification duplication